 All TOE models contain one field-replaceable nonvolatile storage device.
-This storage device is a disk-based self-encrypting drive (SED) that is FIPS 140-2 validated.
+This storage device is a disk-based self-encrypting drive (SED).

 The disk drive contains a section called Job Storage which is a user-visible file system where user document data, such as stored print, stored copy, and stored received faxes, are located.